polywrap/specification/spec/components/Web3API_Client.md

 # Web3API Client

-Web3API client is intended for application developers that can use this as a single library in their (d)apps to interact with various decentralized services using Web3API's packages.
+Web3API client is intended for application developers that can use the client as a single library in their (d)apps to interact with various decentralized services using Web3API's packages.

 Currently, Web3API client is available in the following languages:
- - JavaScript
+ - JavaScript (TypeScript)

 ## Client interface
+The following snippet contains the interface that client should implement.

 ```
-class Web3APIClient {
+interface Web3APIClient {
   redirects(): UriRedirect[];
   query(options: QueryApiOptions): QueryApiResult;
 }

 type UriRedirect {
- // Redirect from this URI or set of URIs specified by the regex.
+ // Redirect from this URI or set of URIs specified by the regex
  from: Uri | RegExp;
  // Destination URI or plugin that will handle invocations
  to: Uri | (() => Plugin)
 }

 type QueryApiOptions {
+  // Target URI that is being queried
   uri: Uri;
+  // GraphQL query
   query: string | QueryDocument;
+  // Optional variables that are part of the GraphQL query
   variables?: Record<string, any>;
 }